-Shareholder-owned electric power companies are highly regulated at the federal and state levels.
-EEI works to ensure favorable regulatory outcomes at the Federal Energy Regulatory Commission, the Department of Energy, and other federal agencies.
+Investor-owned electric power companies are highly regulated at the federal and state levels.
+At the federal level, EEI works to ensure favorable regulatory outcomes at the Federal Energy Regulatory Commission (FERC), the Department of Energy (DOE), and other federal agencies.

 FERC is the federal agency that regulates electricity transmission and wholesale electricity sales in interstate commerce.
 FERC has authority to regulate the prices, terms, and conditions of wholesale power sales and transmission services.
 FERC also implements the laws of Congress through orders and rulemakings on electricity policy.

 Ensuring the Reliability of the Interstate Transmission System

 FERC has oversight authority for the Electric Reliability Organization (ERO), an independent, self-regulating entity that enforces mandatory electric reliability rules on all users, owners, and operators of the nation’s transmission system.
 These reliability rules require otherwise unregulated utilities, such as electric cooperatives and government-owned utilities, to comply with mandatory standards.

 In July 2006, FERC certified the North American Electric Reliability Corporation (NERC) as the ERO.
 In March 2007, FERC approved 83 NERC Reliability Standards, which became the first set of legally enforceable standards for the U.S. bulk power system, effective June 4, 2007.

 FERC also has limited backstop authority to site electric transmission facilities located in “national interest electric transmission corridors” if states cannot or will not act.
 DOE must identify such corridors, which may include any geographic area experiencing electric transmission capacity constraints or congestion.